American Express Secured Card, Summarized

 There is no secured business credit card from American Express, but you do have options.

 Because improving your personal credit will improve your business’s financing options, we suggest looking into a secured consumer credit card.
-While Amex offers a secured consumer credit card—the USAA Secured Credit Card—the Capital One Secured Mastercard is a more flexible option that’s also lighter on fees.
+While there is an American Express secured card for consumer use—the USAA Secured Credit Card—the Capital One Secured Mastercard is a more flexible option that’s also lighter on fees than the secured AMEX.

 If you’re adamant about finding a secured business credit card, you should consider the Wells Fargo Business Secured Credit Card.
 However, we’ve found that secured personal credit cards are often the way to go for business owners looking to improve their business’s funding options.

-Before we dive in though, we need to solidify what a secured credit card is exactly.
+Before we dive into the details on the American Express secured card, we need to solidify what a secured credit card is exactly.

 A secured credit card is different from your average credit card—which is technically an unsecured credit card—because it’s secured by a security deposit provided by the cardholder.